angelozerr/jdt-codemining/README.md

 Issues can be about:

  * `performance`: indeed StyledText is not performant with big file and variable line height mode.
 As CodeMining can affect the line height (variable line height) to draw the mining before a line (like references), you could have trouble with performance.
 StyledText was improved to have better performance with variable line height, but it's not perfect yet.
-So please fill issues if you have troubles by describing your case (attach the big Java file, describes what you do, which version of Eclipse Photon are you using).
+So please fill issues if you have troubles by describing your case (attach the big Java file, describes what you do, which version of Eclipse Photon you are using).
  * `regression`: StyledText was improved to have better performance in variable line height, please fill issue if you find regression (like scrollbar not well computed, focus problem after apply of completion, etc).
  * `new feature`: if you wish more settings to manage Java CodeMining, display other kind of mining, change the behaviour of mining when you click on it, etc, please create issues.

 # Demos

-Here are several demos with:
+Here several demos with:

  * `References`: